FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/contributing-to-fidl/fidl-project-checklist.md

     making a modification to tables, or create a new test file.

-It is expected for changes to FIDL which cascade to backends to update all Fuchsia FIDL team owned bindings, i.e. Rust, Go, Dart, HLCPP, Unified C++ (was LLCPP).
+It is expected for changes to FIDL which cascade to backends to update all Fuchsia FIDL team owned bindings, i.e. Rust, Go, Dart, HLCPP, New C++ (includes natural and wire APIs; the wire APIs were called LLCPP).

-## Change to the JSON IR
+## Changes to the JSON IR

-* Esnure that the change is reflected by a change in the IR goldens.
+* Ensure that the change is reflected by a change in the IR goldens.
-* Update the JSON schema
+* Update the [JSON schema][fidlc-schema].
 * Update any JSON consumers, including:
   * [fidlgen lib][fidlgen-lib]
   * [fidl codec][fidl-codec]